CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - Verifiers SHOULD consider domain registration date when processing signatures.
    - Signatures SHOULD NOT be trusted if the domain has changed hands since issuance.
 4. **Subdomain Delegation:**
-   - Changes in subdomain delegation may affect VeraId verification.
+   - Changes in subdomain delegation may affect DomainAuth verification.
    - Organisations SHOULD carefully manage subdomain delegation.
    - Signature verification considers the state of delegations at verification time.

 Domain ownership changes represent a fundamental challenge to any domain-based authentication system.
-VeraId's approach of using short-lived certificates and signatures helps mitigate these risks by limiting the time window during which historical signatures remain valid.
+DomainAuth's approach of using short-lived certificates and signatures helps mitigate these risks by limiting the time window during which historical signatures remain valid.

 ## Offline Verification Limitations